ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 #### Customizing apimanager section (traceability_agent.apimanager)

-This section tells the agent which API needs to be monitor: one that has been discovered by the discovery agent (ie. has a non-empty `apicId` custom field).
+This section tells the agent which API needs to be monitored: one that has been discovered by the Discovery Agent.

 `host`: The Machine name where API Manager is running. localhost value can be used, as the agent is installed on the same machine as the API Manager.